ctrueden/ctrueden.github.io/_posts/2005-01-10-resolutions.md

 * * *

-"Failure is not an option.
-It comes bundled with your Microsoft product."
+> Failure is not an option.
+It comes bundled with your Microsoft product.

-\--Ferenc Mantfeld
+—Ferenc Mantfeld